Journey and Empathy led Projects

 Customer Care Agent Workplace

 Lagtime for customer care agents was high. and customer satisfaction with problem resolution was low.
-Shadowing the teams in Costa Rica, Dublin, and Karlsruhe we discovered a software-heavy dashboard with all versions of all software in place.

 We mapped the agent journey at five levels and made recommendations for change that were instituted company-wide within 14 months.
+Customer satisfaction increased by 8% in 6 months and lag time decreased across all sites.